FadilSmajilbasic/Librerie-Lego-NXT/Documentazione/Documentazione.md

   Il progetto sarà gestito e realizzato dall’allievo Luca Di Bello e Fadil Smajlbasic (studenti di informatica all’Arti e Mestieri di Trevano) sotto la supervisione del professor Luca Muggiasca, Adriano Barchi, Francesco Mussi e dalla professoressa Elisa Nannini.
   La realizzazione del progetto prenderà piede il 16 novembre 2018 (16/11/18) e dovrà essere consegnato entro il 25.01.19

 ### Abstract

   In this document we will describe how we made a library for the Lego Mindstorms NXT.
 The library needed to be simple to use.
 Before our solution the users needed to use the IDE provided by Lego, and use the graphical interface whitch makes even a simple line follower a frustrating operation of needing to use the drag and drop function of the “Lego programming blocks”.
 We were tasked to make the process simpler creating a library with some useful functions for the various input-output interfaces (buttons, gyros, ultrasonic sensors, motors, ecc.) that the NXT has to offer, furthermore it uses the standard coding format that a lot of programming languages use since it derives from C. We had two languages to write the library: The first was Java and the second is RobotC.
 Based on the execution time and the efficiency we had to choose one or the other and motivate the choice.
 With the help of this library an average student should be able to do basic programs for the Lego NXT without any problems.

 ### Scopo

-  Lo scopo del progetto è di creare due librerie (una in Java ed una in RobotC) da utilizzare per la programmazione del blocchetto NXT ed EV3.
-Lo scopo di queste librerie è il rendere la programmazione del robot lego più semplice aggiungendo delle funzionalità tipiche per ogni sensore del robot.
+  Lo scopo del progetto è di creare delle librerie da utilizzare per la programmazione del blocchetto NXT.
+Lo scopo di questa libreria è rendere la programmazione del robot lego più semplice ed efficace aggiungendo delle funzionalità tipiche per ogni sensore del robot.
 Questo permette di salvare molto tempo nel processo di implementazione del codice.

 ## Analisi

 ### Analisi del dominio

   In questo momento i blocchetti NXT ed EV3 vengono programmati tramite il programma grafico chiamato “Lego Mindstorms”, esso non necessita nessuna conoscenza di linguaggi per essere utilizzato dato che utilizza una programmazione grafica e non testuale.
 Essendo molto semplice la programmazione in quel modo si perdono diverse funzionalità che si possono riottenere cambiando approccio, quindi passando alla programmazione nuda e cruda.
 Essa può essere svolta con due linguaggi principali: Java e RobotC (un adattamento del linguaggio C).
-Gli alunni che utilizzano i robot Lego non hanno mai programmato i blocchetti in un altro linguaggio, ma dispongono delle limitate conoscenze del linguaggio Java.
+  Gli alunni che utilizzano i robot Lego non hanno mai programmato i blocchetti in un linguaggio differente da quello grafico, ma dispongono delle limitate conoscenze del linguaggio Java.

 ### Analisi e specifica dei requisiti